zpelgrims/lentil/README.md

 ### There are two components to this project.
 The first of one is "pota" - short for "Polynomial optics to Arnold".
-The second one is "polynomial-optics", which is a fork of The polynomial optics source code written by Hanika et al.
+The second one is "polynomial-optics", which is a fork of "Sparse high-degree polynomials for wide-angle lenses" (https://jo.dreggn.org/home/2016_optics.pdf)